CartoDB/documentation/app/content/analytics-toolbox-bq/examples/creating-aggregation-tilesets.md

 ---
 title: "Creating aggregation tilesets"
-description: "The aggregation tilesets encode aggregations over the input features.
-We provide a set of examples that showcase how to easily create aggregation tilesets allowing you to process and visualize very large spatial datasets stored in BigQuery."
+description: "We provide a set of examples that showcase how to easily create aggregation tilesets allowing you to process and visualize very large spatial datasets stored in BigQuery.
+You can use this procedure if you have a point dataset (or anything that can be converted to points, such as polygon centroids) and you want to see it aggregated."
 image: "/img/bq-analytics-toolbox/examples/2020-world-population.png"
 type: examples
 date: "2021-10-12"